martinisandresearch/bayesnets/reblog/intro.md

 ## Swarm

+`swarm` is the python package of this repo you will see imported in the experiments.
+It contains utils to do batches of training and animation as well as things like setting rng seeds.
+Browse the source code here.

+## Terminology

-We use the below terminology
+We use the below terminology for experiments/code.

 - Bee : A neural net training sequence
 - Swarm : A group of networks trained the same way, with the only difference defined by starting conditions